How to Support a Grieving Parent

 Witnessing a family member or close friend grieve their child may be one of the hardest challenges you’ll have to face and it can be hard to know what to say or do for your person.
 These resources for family and friends aim to help you best support them in their grief.

-Please reach out to us if you would like us to send a "Thinking of You" or "Sending Love" card on your behalf to the bereaved parent with Luella's Lodge contact information on the back.
+Click here if you'd like us to send a "Thinking of You" or "Sending Love" card on your behalf to the bereaved parent with Luella's Lodge contact information on the back.
 We will personalize it with a message from you inside.

 From Megan Devine, Refuge in Grief via Instagram